New London Alliance

 522 Wood St.

-In addition to being the headquarters for all recreational activities sponsored by the town, The Keegan Center is the heart of the community, serving as a gathering place for group meetings and celebrations.
-The center also hosts a community food bank every other Saturday.
-The Center is on Wood St. and sits on the edge of beautiful Kennedy Park.
+The headquarters for all recreational activities sponsored by the town, The Keegan Center is the heart of the community.
+The Center is a gathering place for group meetings and celebrations and hosts a community food bank every other Saturday.
+Located on Wood Street, it sits on the edge of beautiful Kennedy Park.

 Lyceum Hall